Ramprasad Sen

 ' (c.
 1723/1718 – c.
 1775) was a Hindu Shakta poet and saint of 18th-century Bengal.
 His bhakti poems, known as Ramprasadi, are still popular in Bengal—they are usually addressed to the Hindu goddess Kali and written in Bengali.
 Stories of Ramprasad's life typically include legends and myths mixed with biographical details.

 It is said that, Ramprasad was born into a Bengali Baidya Brahmin family, and showed an inclination towards poetry from an early age.
 He was highly influenced by Krishnananda Agamavagisha, a Tantric scholar and yogi.
 Ramprasad became well known for his devotional songs.
 His life has been the subject of many stories depicting his devotion to, and relationship with, Kali.
 Ramprasad's literary works include Vidyasundar, Kali-kirtana, Krishna-kirtana and Shaktigiti.

 Ramprasad is credited with creating a new compositional form that combined the Bengali folk style of Baul music with classical melodies and kirtan.
 The new style took root in Bengali culture with many poet-composers combining folk and raga-based melodies, mixing every common style of music from classical to semi-classical and folk.
 His songs are sung today, with a popular collection—Ramprasadi Sangit ("Songs of Ramprasad")—sold at Shakta temples and pithas in Bengal.

 Biography

 Biographies of Ramprasad are a mixture of biography, metaphor, and legend.

 Early life

-Ramprasad was born in Garalgachha, in Hooghly District (at his maternal house), in a Baidya family, belonging to Dhanvantari gotra.
+Ramprasad was born in Garalgachha, in Hooghly District (at his maternal house), in a Baidya family, but his paternal ancestral house was in Halisahar-Kumarhatta (today in district North 24 Parganas) belonging to Dhanvantari gotra.
 Due to the absence of birth records, his actual birth date is not known, but it is believed to be around 1718 or 1723.
 His father, Ramram Sen, was an Ayurvedic doctor and Sanskrit scholar.
 Ramprasad's mother Siddheswari was Ramram's second wife.
 Ramprasad was sent to a Sanskrit tol (school) where he learned Sanskrit grammar, literature, Persian, and Hindi.
 As a youth, he had a talent for poetry and learning new languages.